khaleds5769/sep11-freedom-project/entries/entry05.md

 ```

 I am using what's getting sent to the firebase [console](https://console.firebase.google.com/u/0/project/my-to-do-list-fc7b1/firestore/data/~2Faccounts~2F0Kwj7SjaJuVvstBGiUBHZsAKSzg2) and saving it in a variable so that I could then push whatever the User inputs inside the input field.
 I'm then creating a list and finding the value of the list which is the inputs.
-This is all done when clicked on the button.
+This is all done when clicking on the button.